 Make It Your Nature to Protect North Carolina’s Outdoor Spaces

 When you follow the 7 principles of Leave No Trace and proper COVID-19 safety recommendations, you can connect with nature like never before.
-In Hickory, Catawba County and the Metro region we welcome you to explore our outdoor spaces,
+In Hickory, Catawba County and the Metro region we welcome you to explore our outdoor spaces, while making it your nature to protect these spaces.

 #OutdoorNC #MakeItYourNature #HKYCleanUp